boots-edu/textbook/source/text/3-dataclass/constructors.md

 ## Other Drawing classes

-What other classes do we need:
+We need several other classes to complete our drawing program.

-The Line class simply needs two points (start and end) and a color.
-We define the class to have those three components and initialize them with a constructor
+- The Line class simply needs two points (start and end) and a color.
+- The Rectangle class requires two points (opposite corners) and a color.

+We define the classes below and initialize them with a constructor.

 {: .no-run}